 Since 1977, only 293 death row inmates have been granted clemency for humanitarian reasons.
 They include doubts about the defendant's guilt, concerns about the defendant's mental health or impairments, or judgments about the death penalty.

 Cost of Incarceration on Death Row

-Between 2008 and 2017, Louisiana spent $15.6 million each year to maintain its capital punishment system.
+Between 2008 and 2017, Louisiana spent over $15.6 million each year to maintain its capital punishment system.
 This does not include prosecution, court costs for cases that never went to trial, or the cost of the state’s supreme court review.
 During that time, the state executed one person.

 In 2018, the state had 69 death row inmates.
 The average length of time on death row was 16.3 years.
 More than one-third had served more than 20 years.

 As a group, death row inmates are more likely to suffer from serious mental health disorders.
 One study found that more than half suffered from psychosis.
-Another claimed that almost 90% had post-traumatic stress disorder from family violence and abuse.
+Another found that almost 90% had post-traumatic stress disorder from family violence and abuse.

 Death row inmates live in isolation and don’t participate in education and employment programs.
 They only receive restricted visits from family and friends.
 The resultant severe depression leads to physical illnesses, which must be treated.

 Cost of Execution

 In July 2018, there were 2,738 inmates on death row.
 That's almost $3 billion additional expense than if they had all been sentenced to life in prison instead.